Keyfactor/azurekeyvault-windows-orchestrator/README.md

      ![Select Principal](Images/rg-role-select-principal.PNG)
 1) Click "Review and Assign" and save the role assignment.

-[^1]: If discovery and create store functionality are not neeeded, it is also possible to manage individual certificate stores without the need to provide resource group level authority.
+[^1]: It is also possible to manage individual certificate stores without the need to provide resource group level authority.
 The steps to do assign permissions for an individual Azure Keyvault are described [here](#assign-permissions-for-an-individual-key-vault-via-access-policy) for vaults using Access Policy based permissions and [here](#assign-permissions-for-an-individual-key-vault-via-rbac) for Individual Key Vaults using Role-Based Access Control (RBAC).

 #### Assign Permissions for an Individual Key Vault via RBAC

-If you only need to manage a single instance of a Key Vault and do not require creation and discovery of new Key Vaults, you can provision access to the specific instance without needing to provide the service principal the "Keyvault Administrator" role at the resource group level.
+If you only need to manage a single instance of a Key Vault, you can provision access to the specific instance without needing to provide the service principal the "Keyvault Administrator" role at the resource group level.

 Follow the below steps in order to provide management access for our service principal to a specific instance of a Key Vault: